The Secret to Renting a Car in Europe for More than 2 Weeks for One-Way

 Our Renault Clio was brand new, 5-speed, cruise control, navigation, and tons of safety features.
 They also had automatics.

-So how did we rent a car in Rome and drop it in Lisbon and what did it cost?
 You can see our video about the entire road trip and where we went.
 Roughly, though, we picked up the car in Rome, toured Tuscany and Venice, headed north along the Italian Mediterranean coast, skimmed the French Mediterranean coast and included Nice, Cannes and Monaco, then jutted up to San Sebastian and Bilboa on the Spanish Atlantic coast, came back down through Madrid to the Spanish Mediterranean coast to hit up all the small towns between Barcelona and Gibraltar, then dropping into the Portuguese Mediterranean coast to enjoy all the small towns in the Algarve, then headed north, dropping the car in Lisbon.

 But let’s break that out with all the details of how we got the car for a one-way lease in Europe.

 I had heard there were ways to lease cars in Europe, picking them up in one location and dropping them off in another.
 After some research, I determined that the French car companies have figured out a way to offer a longer term rental to non-EU citizens thus bypassing their responsibilities to pay VAT tax (which can be over 20%).
-Essentially, you buy the car from them and they buy it back from you, but it’s considered a lease for technical purposes.

 Watch this video about all the places we visited on our giant European road trip.

-There are several French companies that do this scheme.
-We decided to use Auto-TT.
+We decided to use the car leasing company, Auto-TT.
 This is how it works.
 You go to their website and pick the car you want to drive.
 Auto-TT offers the French brands, Dacia and Renault.
 You state where you want to pick up the car.
-They give you the following choices: 11 airports in France including Paris and Nice, 10 airports in The Netherlands, Portugal, Spain, and Italy, and 5 other cities in France, Spain, and Italy.
-Basically, if you’re driving in western Europe, they’ve got you covered.

 Once you pick your pick-up location, you pick your drop-off location.
 The choices are the same as the pick-ups.
 There were so many options for one-way trips.
 Of course, you could also drop off and pick up in the same location, too.
+Our long-term car rental worked out perfectly.
+The car had navigation throughout Europe, so we got around easily.
+We loved our Portugal Spain France Italy road tip itinerary.

 Beautiful Italian roads were fun to drive, but they took lots of time.